zsofimajor/aliit-builder-hub/builder-guide/index.md

 You'll complete quests through the Zealy system and accumulate contribution points toward this threshold.
 Reaching it signals meaningful engagement with the ecosystem, but the number alone does not determine progression — once it's reached, the Aliit team reviews your candidacy holistically.

+Fellow selection happens through a review every two months: our team looks at everyone who's crossed 1500 XP and selects the group moving into the next cohort.
+There's no fixed date for when the next cohort opens — if you're selected, we'll reach out to you directly.
+If you're above 1500 XP but don't make the cut that round, nothing changes for you: you stay in the program, keep contributing, and you're automatically back in consideration at the next review.

 ### How your quests are reviewed

 - **Contribution quality** — real effort, originality, and usefulness to the Midnight ecosystem, rather than superficial or repetitive activity